 We under-estimated how long it would take:

-The only people who truly know how much effort we’ve put in are our partners: Rips’ girlfriend Jimi, and my husband Richard.
+The only people who truly know how much effort we’ve put in are our respective partner and husband.
 They’re the ones who’ve had the solo dinners, who’ve had distracted, sleep-deprived shells of partners, who’ve seen money diverted into a start-up instead of elsewhere.
-So, to Jimi & Rich - Thank you doesn’t cut it.
-There are no words.
-There would be no Plyhome without your understanding and willingness to support it.
-What you’ve done over the last 14+ months is massive.
+Thank you doesn’t cut it.
+There would be no Plyhome without their understanding and willingness to support it over 14+ months.

 Two other people who have been beyond patient with us are the best retail partners any brand could hope for: Becks & Luke Bradley at So Beau Baby.
 They believed in us so much based on a phone call.
 They waited as we got ready to commercially manufacture.
 Because it’s one thing to have a great idea, it’s quite another being ready to make it happen.
 We’re wiser now.
 We know how much effort it takes.
 How much money it takes.
 We’ve had a crash course in manufacturing for retail, and they’ve waited for us to get up to speed.
 We will never forget that.